History of the Jews in Vienna: Collapse of the Habsburg monarchy and First Republic (1910s–1930s)

 After the outbreak of World War I and the first Austrian defeats on the eastern front, an exodus of 350,000 refugees began in the eastern regions of the empire (Galicia).
 Amongst the refugees were some 50,000 (according to the police) to 70,000 (according to the Arbeiterzeitung newspaper) Jews, who all arrived at Vienna's northern railway station in Leopoldstadt.

 Although around half of these new arrivals returned to their homes once the situation had calmed down on the eastern front, the entire Jewish community in Vienna and its relations with Vienna's Christian population were put to the test by these events.
 The refugees were poverty-stricken, but work was hard to come by and factories were unwilling to employ the refugees.
 The situation has been described thus: “While the Germans were condemning the Jews in the east to forced labour, the Austrians were condemning them to forced unemployment”.
 Many of the refugees tried to earn their daily bread as peddlers or salesmen, and many charity organisations sprung up to coordinate clothes donations and other campaigns, but the “Ostjuden” (Eastern Jews) were the victims of many negative prejudices and because of their poverty were more frequently the targets of antisemitic attacks than wealthy assimilated Jews.
 It was not made easy for them to establish themselves in Vienna.

+With the fall of the Habsburg Monarchy in 1918, Jews could move freely throughout Austria-Hungary.
+The community in Vienna numbered around 200,000.
+The majority of Viennese Jews lived in this neighborhood, which had served as the Jewish ghetto prior to the 1670 expulsion by Emperor Leopold.
+The neighborhood's Jewish population later recovered, and by the interwar years was nicknamed Mazzesinsel (matzoh island).